majal/bible-linker-google-docs/index.md

 ---
-layout: default
-title: Bible linker for Google Docs
+title: Bible Linker for Google Docs
 ---

 ## How to use